pablolucio97/Study_Content/languages_frameworks_services/languages/python/ignite/introduction_course/python_introduction_course.md

     print("Program finished")
 ```
 - Even your function does not returns nothing, it's a good practice providing a return declaration at the end of the function.
+- At importing modules, only import the methods you will use because if the library updates you code can have some incompatibilities.
+- Do not use `print()` method on functions you are exporting.
+Always use `print()` if you need to print something at using this functions.